A young man experiences psychosis.

 Collaborating with other healthcare providers ensures comprehensive care that addresses all aspects of the person’s well-being and supports long-term recovery.

-If you or a loved one are struggling with psychosis, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people and families dealing with serious mental health conditions, including psychosis.
+If a young person in your life is struggling with psychosis, Charlie Health is here to help.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for serious mental health conditions, including psychosis.
 Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
-With this kind of holistic online therapy, managing psychosis is possible.
+With this kind of holistic treatment, managing your mental health is possible.
 Fill out the form below or give us a call to start healing today.